DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL033.md

 # REFL033
-## Use the same type as the parameter.
+## Use the same type as the parameter

 | Topic    | Value
 | :--      | :--